-Did you know there is a way to earn thousands of dollars (even hundreds of thousands of dollars) every year without doing any work?
+Did you know there is a way to earn thousands of dollars (even hundreds of thousands of dollars) annually by investing in stocks without doing any work?

 If you’re new to investing then you’ll want to take a moment and learn more about the power of building a dividend stock portfolio.

 I’m going to break down everything that you need to know to start building your very own dividend portfolio that pours cash into your pocket month after month.

 A dividend stock portfolio is a collection of companies that pay monthly, quarterly, or bi-annual cash distributions to their shareholders.

 These companies reward investors by paying out a percentage of the company’s profits in the form of something called a dividend.

 Dividends are extremely tax-friendly and can grow tax free in certain accounts like a Roth IRA retirement account.